-- Shift your legs in such a way so that your left ankle ends up resting in the arch of your right foot
+- From a sitting position, bend your knees to the right and shift your feet to the left - so that your left ankle ends up resting in the arch of your right foot

-- Lastly turn your head and neck, firmly pressing the fingertips of your right hand into the floor
+- Turn your head and neck last, firmly pressing the fingertips of your right hand into the floor

 - To come out of this pose, release your hands, bring your torso to the front and straighten your legs